This is the ultimate guide to the top trusted bitcoin investment sites in 2020.

 The safest way to store bitcoins is in cold storage (hardware wallet).

-The most 9 common security steps to take towards safeguarding your cryptocurrency are:
+The most 9 common security steps to take towards safeguarding your cryptocurrency and bitcoin are:

 Tip #1.
 Don’t keep cryptocurrency in an exchange wallet for a prolonged period.

 Tip #2.
 Always enable two-factor authentication (2FA) function.